Poesitor/alx-pre_course/0x01-git/README.md

-a directory for learning git
+A directory for learning git ... updated